Last Updated on September 19, 2022 by Verna Meachum

 If you have dry hair, it may lack the moisture needed to stay healthy.
 To fix this problem there are three key things that need constant attention:

 It’s well known that dry hair lacks moisture.
 Most people’s first inclination is to add more product to their hair in an attempt to make it look and feel healthier, but this is not the solution.
-The more product you add, the more build-up will form, which will only make your hair drier in the long run.

 The best way to add moisture back into dry hair is to cleanse your scalp and hair with a clarifying shampoo.
-This will remove any build-up that has accumulated and will allow your products to penetrate the hair shaft more effectively.

 If moisture is still an issue with using sulfate-free cleansers, then try alternating it with a cleansing conditioner (aka co-wash).